The Five Thomas-Kilmann Conflict Styles Explained

 Agreeableness (Bond) → accommodating and avoiding

 This is not pathological.
-Accommodation is often the right call — in contexts where the relationship matters more than the specific outcome, or where the other party's position is more informed.
+Accommodation is often the right call, in contexts where the relationship matters more than the specific outcome, or where the other party's position is more informed.
 The risk arises when high-Bond individuals accommodate habitually, not selectively.
-Teams where everyone scores high on Bond can slide toward groupthink and an inability to surface honest disagreement — a phenomenon worth understanding alongside conflict style.
+Teams where everyone scores high on Bond can slide toward groupthink and an inability to surface honest disagreement, a phenomenon worth understanding alongside conflict style.

-Conscientiousness (Discipline) → competing and collaborating
+Conscientiousness (Discipline) → collaborating, not avoiding

 Openness to Experience (Vision) → collaborating